benbenbuhben/snakes-cafe/README.md

 08-01-2013 8:25pm - Added entry by item number feature

 08-14-2018 9:00pm - Added itemized order print out and remove item functionality

+08-15-2018 10:12pm - New feature to load custom menu in .csv format.
+Also, user now has option to add a specified quantity to each item ordered, which will be checked against inventory.